SeraphyBR/dotfiles/README.md

 -   And then create the following script called "tty-colors.start" in [/etc/local.d/](https://wiki.gentoo.org/wiki//etc/local.d) :

     ```sh
-    #!/usr/bin/env sh
+    #!/bin/sh

     PROGRAM=/usr/local/bin/setcolors
     COLORS=/etc/tty-colors

     if [ -e "$PROGRAM" ] && [ -e $COLORS ]; then
         $PROGRAM $COLORS
     fi

     ```

--   And then run the following commands to make the file executable, and loaded by openrc at boot time:
+-   And then run the following commands, as root, to make the file executable, and loaded by OpenRC at boot time:

+    ```sh
+    chmod +x /etc/local.d/tty-colors.start
+    rc-update add local default
     ```
-    sudo chmod +x /etc/local.d/tty-colors.start
-    sudo rc-update add local default
-    ```

 #### Touchpad Support:

--   To use enable touch-click, install libinput and create the following file in "/etc/X11/xorg.conf.d/30-touchpad.conf"
+-   To use enable touch-click, install libinput and create the following file in "/etc/X11/xorg.conf.d/40-libinput.conf"

     ```
     Section "InputClass"
-    Identifier "touchpad"
-    Driver "libinput"
+        Identifier "libinput"
         MatchIsTouchpad "on"
         Option "Tapping" "on"
         Option "TappingButtonMap" "lmr"
         Option "TappingDrag" "on"
+        Driver "libinput"
     EndSection
     ```